Maria Pia de Saxe-Coburgo e Bragança: Claim to the Portuguese throne

 For at least several decades Maria Pia had claimed to be the bastard daughter of King Carlos I, and even to be entitled to the style "Her Royal Highness" and the title "Infanta".
 It was not, however, until 1957 that she claimed to be the rightful queen of Portugal in succession to Manuel II, the son of Carlos I (and the purported half-brother of Maria Pia) who had died childless in 1932.

 On July 15, 1957, a group of ten Portuguese monarchists published a petition asking Maria Pia to claim the throne.
 In 1958 she went to Portugal where she was received by the President Francisco Craveiro Lopes; the Prime Minister, António de Oliveira Salazar, however, refused to meet her.
 In the presidential elections that year Maria Pia supported the failed candidacy of Humberto Delgado.
 She continued to support Delgado after he went into exile in Brazil.

-From this point forward Maria Pia used the title "Duchess of Braganza".
+From this point forward Maria Pia used the title Duchess of Braganza.
 She attracted the support of a small minority of monarchists who were actively opposed to Salazar.
 Maria Pia of Braganza played on the rivalry in monarchist circles between the Miguelists and the constitutionalists, presenting herself as the "constitutional" (i.e. liberal) candidate.
 The support given to Salazar by Miguel's heir at the time, Duarte Nuno, in the 1950s enabled Maria Pia of Braganza even more to represent herself as the liberal and democratic claimant to the Portuguese throne.

 Maria Pia was very active in her claim to the Portuguese throne.
 Articles about her appeared in Italian and Portuguese newspapers.
 In February 1965, she went to Portugal to visit the tomb of King Carlos.
 As she was leaving Portugal and returning to Spain, she was arrested and held in custody overnight.
 She was released without charge at the request of the Italian embassy.
 In 1976, she infamously checked out of a hotel in Lisbon, where she had stayed for several weeks, without paying the bill, claiming simply that as the Duchess of Braganza she was not obligated to pay for her lodging.

 Maria Pia mixed frequently with the jet set idle rich.
 She claimed that for many years she maintained an ongoing friendship with the exiled King Alfonso XIII of Spain and his son Infante Jaime, Duke of Segovia, and this was confirmed by the first wife of the latter, Emanuela de Dampierre.
-Much correspondence exists between Maria Pia de Bragança and members of European royal families recording her efforts to gain legitimacy within royal circles, but most of the replies were merely polite but unsupportive.
+Much correspondence exists between Maria Pia of Braganza and members of European royal families recording her efforts to gain legitimacy within royal circles, but most of the replies were merely polite but unsupportive.